chaozhang2000/HI-CGRA-Flow/README.md

 1. add CGRA\_WORKBENCH to ~/.bashrc

-** For more information, please read the README.md file in this three folders.**
+**For more information, please read the README.md file in this three folders**